 About PCC Structurals, Inc.

 Precision Castparts Corp.
-(PCC) is a maker of investment castings, and forged and airframe products that have applications in industries from aerospace and energy to machinery and medical implants.
-Products include metal components for aircraft engines, industrial gas turbines (IGT), medical implants, unmanned aerial vehicles (UAVs), and other industrial applications.
-The company also makes metal forgings including seamless pipe used in power plants, downhole casings and tubing pipe for oil and gas production, and aerospace and defense applications.
-PCC is also a leading manufacturer of fasteners and fastening systems used in the aerospace, construction, automotive, machinery, and energy industries.
-The aerospace sector accounts for most of PCC's sales.
+(PCC) is a maker of investment castings, and forged and fastener products that have applications in industries from aerospace and energy markets.
+Products include metal components for aircraft engines and industrial gas turbines (IGT).
+The company also makes metal forgings including seamless pipe used in power plants, downhole casings and tubing pipe for oil and gas production.
+PCC is also a leading manufacturer of fasteners and fastening systems used in the aerospace, construction and machinery industries.
+It has locations in North America, Europe and Asia.
+The majority of PCC's sales are from purchase orders.
 The company is a subsidiary of Berkshire Hathaway.

-PCC's operates through three segments: investments castings, forged products, and airframe products.
+PCC's operates through three segments: investments castings, forged products, and fastener products.

 The forged products division manufactures seamless pipe used in nuclear, coal-fired, and industrial gas turbine power plants, and downhole casings and tubing pipe for severe service oil and gas applications.
-Other products include nickel-based alloys used to make parts used in the oil and gas, pollution control, and chemical processing industries.
-Titanium forgings find applications in aerospace, defense, power generation, and other industries.
+Other products include nickel-based alloys.
+Other businesses include Wyman-Gordon, PCC Energy Group, Titanium Metal Corp. and Special Metals Corp.

 Sales and Marketing